Reese–Townsend feud: Background and violence

 The feud was a culmination of several factors, but mostly resulted due to the local Sheriffs race that placed incumbent Sam Reese against former Deputy Larkin Hope.
-Former state senator Mark Townsend, who had been the deciding factor for the past nine sheriffs due to his political connections, had pulled his support away from Sheriff Reese, throwing in behind Hope.
+Former state senator Marcus Townsend, who had been the deciding factor for the past nine sheriffs due to his political connections, had pulled his support away from Sheriff Reese, throwing in behind Hope.
 This led to tensions between those in support of Reese, and the Townsend faction.

 Townsend's support of Hope all but insured his victory.
 However, on August 3, 1898, Constable Larkin Hope was shot and killed by an unknown assailant in downtown Columbus.
 Jim Coleman, a close friend to Sheriff Reese's sons Walter and Herbert, was the initial suspect.
 Townsend immediately chose another candidate, Will Burford, who with Townsend's support won an easy victory, becoming the newly elected Sheriff of Colorado County.

 However, the previous tensions were anything but over.
-On March 16, 1899, Mark Townsend, Will Clements, and Marion Hope, brother of the dead Larkin Hope, engaged Sam Reese and his supporters in a gunfight in downtown Columbus, during which Reese's supporters fled, resulting in Reese being shot and killed.
+On March 16, 1899, Marcus Townsend, Will Clements, and Marion Hope, brother of the dead Larkin Hope, engaged Sam Reese and his supporters in a gunfight in downtown Columbus, during which Reese's supporters fled, resulting in Reese being shot and killed.
 Bystander Charles Boehme was also killed, and a boy named Johnny Williams was wounded.
 Although evidence and witness statements indicated that Reese provoked the gunfight, his sons vowed they would seek revenge.
 On May 17, 1899, January 15, 1900, July 31, 1900, June 30, 1906, and May 17, 1907, five more separate gunfights took place in Columbus, resulting in Dick Reese, brother to Sam, Sheriff Burford's son Arthur, Will Clements brother Hiram and Jim Coleman being killed.
 Dick Gant, another bystander, was also killed during one of the gunfights, and numerous bystanders and participants were wounded.